Kate Bornstein

-Katherine Vandam Bornstein is an American author, playwright, performance artist, actor, and gender theorist.
+Katherine Vandam Bornstein (born 15 March 1948) is an American author, playwright, performance artist, actor, and gender studies theorist.
 As a transgender pioneer since the 1980s, Bornstein's reflections on sex and gender nonconformity have influenced various spheres of queer culture.
 She (Note: Bornstein uses she/her and they/them pronouns; this article uses she/her for consistency.) has stated "I don't call myself a woman, and I know I'm not a man".
 Bornstein now identifies as non-binary, and has also written personal accounts of having anorexia, surviving PTSD, and being diagnosed with borderline personality disorder.

 Early life and education

 Bornstein grew up just outside of Asbury Park, New Jersey, in an upper middle-class Conservative Jewish family of Russian and Dutch descent.
 Bornstein studied Theater Arts with John Emigh and Jim Barnhill at Brown University (Class of '69).
+She then attended Brandeis for graduate school in acting, but left when she joined the Church of Scientology.

 Scientology

 Bornstein joined the Church of Scientology in 1970.
 She found herself drawn to Scientology because thetans are genderless beings.
+However, she recounted that during her time in the church, Scientologists claimed they could "cure [her] of what they described as an unhealthy obsession with wanting to be a woman", and they embodied homophobia and transphobia.
+She also stated that she believed Scientology was a way she could help "save the world", a mission many hippies at the time pursued.
 Bornstein eventually would serve on a ship with L. Ron Hubbard and eventually become a high-ranking lieutenant in the Sea Org.
 While serving in this position, she secretly bought porn magazines from Lee Brewster.
 She would also purchase women's clothes to wear while staying in hotels and later discard them.
 Bornstein later became disillusioned and formally left the movement in 1982.
 By doing so, she was deemed a suppressive person, which prevented her from contacting her daughter.